 One of the most significant stumbling blocks in almost all explanations of consciousness is that they focus on the wrong thing.
 The consciousness we most often talk about is trivial in terms of understanding the facility of the mind.
-In addition to this ordinary human consciousness, people also occasionally experience so-called animal consciousness.
+In addition to this everyday human consciousness, people occasionally experience so-called “animal consciousness”.
 Animal consciousness emerges, for example, in the context of so-called mystical experiences.
-We cannot explain human consciousness without animal consciousness.
+Strange as it may be, we cannot explain ordinary human consciousness without this animal consciousness.
 Despite its rarity, the mystical experience turns the idea of consciousness entirely on its head.
-In general, the description of the human mind is based on so-called essentialism.
+In general, the idea of the human mind is based on so-called essentialism.
 In it, human minds have the built-in essence that makes them what they are.
-Therefore, we believe that we must explain human cognition based on the qualities manifested in it.
-However, it is the missing quality that explains why the mind works the way it does.
-Next, I will try to clarify what should happen to the human psyche as he grows up and explains the essence of consciousness familiar to us.
+Therefore, we believe that we must explain human cognition based on its qualities.
+However, the missing quality explains why the mind works the way it does.
+In the following, I will clarify what should happen to the human psyche as he grows up and explain the essence of consciousness familiar to us.

-Every child has the ability and passion for learning for herself the nature around her, but adults abuse this skill by forcing them to adapt to adults’ highly distorted and theoretical worldview.
+Every child has the ability and passion for learning about herself and the nature around her.
+Still, adults abuse this skill by forcing them to adapt to adults’ highly distorted and theoretical worldview.

 Childhood runs on autopilot

 Consciousness is considered one of the greatest human mysteries.
 The problematic nature of consciousness is mainly due to explaining consciousness as an advanced form of animal consciousness.
 However, studies of mystical consciousness suggest that such a perception is wrong.
-The differences between animal consciousness and human consciousness are not a matter of development but intended for different situations.
+The differences between animal and human consciousness are not a matter of development but intended for different situations.
 Moreover, we cannot understand human consciousness without considering the differences between the consciousnesses of the child and adolescents.
-The child’s psyche runs on mental autopilot, and the child doesn’t question it.
-Thanks to that, children learn their environment quickly and safely.
-Learning is guided by many cognitive mechanisms, including, e.g., ties to parents, emotions, feelings, imagination, will, reason, memory, and heavily modified sensory experiences.
+The child’s psyche runs on mental autopilot and doesn’t question it.
+Thanks to that, children learn about their environment quickly and safely.
+Many cognitive mechanisms tie to parents, emotions, feelings, imagination, will, reason, memory, and heavily modified sensory experiences.
 Rapid learning is also possible because the child takes their environment for granted and does not question it.
 During adolescence, the mechanisms gradually begin to disengage.
 The world of the obvious disappears first.
 As a result, the child starts the so-called second questioning period (which practically never ends).
-The child questions the values of his parents and that they are entitled to be right.
+The child questions his parents’ values and their right to be correct.
 The other mental mechanisms should soon also disappear, indicating that the individual is finally an adult (and no longer “an individual”).
 However, this never happens.

 The mental stagnation, aka being lost